Carbon Supplement Comparison Study

 |> 250mL/g||Slow settling, poor floc formation|

-The reactor fed with molasses for the first part of the study had a slightly higher SVI then SmartBOD.
+The reactor fed with the molasses carbon supplement for the first part of the study had a slightly higher SVI then SmartBOD.
 During the test, good settling was noted with both reactors.
 However, after a slow increase in SVI, the SVI rapidly decreased to less than 100 mL/g.
 A dense mass was observed after the 30-minute settling period.
 During this same time, it was noted that during the MLSS testing for the reactor fed with molasses became difficult to filter.
 A possible cause for this is from the formation of filamentous bacteria.
 SmartBOD maintained a SVI in the ideal range of 100 to 200 mL/g for the duration of the study.

 Old Roy dog food saw a continual increase in stability.
 Poor floc formation and poor settling were observed during testing.
 Table 8 and Figure 5 illustrate the SVI from the study.